R-V-library/BasicBrickBreaker/README.md

 <img src="img/title_screen.png" width="500" title="Title screen" alt="Title screen" />
 </p>

-Upon launching the game the player is greeted with a title screen.
+Upon launching the game the player is greeted with a title screen.<br>
 To continue to the level selection any key can be pressed.

 <p align="middle">